 Welcome!
 We look forward to having you as a member of our community and hope that we can make a difference in your life.

 Your annual membership fee contributes to Carquinez Village’s ability to offer quality programs and services, manage on a professional and fiscally sound basis, and move forward in a sustainable manner.

 There are two fees: 1) individual and 2) household.
-The individual rate is $360.
+The individual rate is $400.
 A household membership consists of the individual member plus 1 or more additional members.
-The additional member(s) pay at a one-half rate of $180 each.
+The additional member(s) pay at a one-half rate per member.

 Payment Options a) Pay the total amount

 b) Pay in 12 automatic payments using a credit card

 We understand that these fees may be difficult for some.
 To that end, we have created a Scholarship Fund.
 To apply, please download the Scholarship Application, print it, fill it out and mail it to Carquinez Village, 77 Solano Square #279 Benicia, CA 94510.

 These membership requirements have been developed to ensure that Carquinez Village accepts members whom we have the capacity to serve.

 - Applicants must be 60 years of age or older.
 There is one exception.
 In the case of a household membership, only the primary member must be 60 years of age or older.

 - Applicants must live in Benicia or Vallejo or in the surrounding unincorporated area.